 Dr. Evans will develop a customized treatment plan in order to achieve the desired results for each patient's individual condition.

 Photofacials are considered safe and effective for most patients, with only a minor risk of bruising and redness, which usually fade on their own.
-When performed by an experienced physician, most patients can achieve their desired results with no complications.
+When performed by an experienced physician, most patients can achieve their desired results with no complications or negative side effects.

 Most patients seeking skin rejuvenation to restore a smoother, more youthful appearance, or to correct certain skin issues will be ideal candidates for photofacials.
 One possible contraindication for photofacial treatment is taking medication that increases photosensitivity.
 If the patient is using a topical or oral medicine that makes them more sensitive to light, this may not be the right form of treatment.
 Be sure to discuss the patient's medical history and any medications during a consultation with Dr. Evans.